cfjedimaster/CFLint-Extension/README.md

 Installation is done via the normal CFB behavior.
 Download the zip from GitHub, extract, and then import via the CFB extensions panel.

 Currently the biggest issue is that it does not let you know when it is working.
 So if it takes a while to generate the report you won't be given feedback that it is busy.

+Requires ColdFusion 10.
+In theory it could be backported to ColdFusion 9 if JavaLoader was used.